carpentries/instructor-training/instructors.md

     (We find that most people are harder on themselves than others are, and it's important for them to realize this.)

+*   At the end of day 1,
+    ask trainees to review the lesson episode you will use for the live coding demonstration at the start of day 2.

+*   Try to make at least one mistake during the demonstration of live coding so that trainees can see you talk through diagnosis and recovery, and draw attention afterward to the fact that you did this.

 The announcement of this exercise is often greeted with groans and apprehension, since few people enjoy seeing or hearing themselves.
 However,